Whapmagoostui

 Whapmagoostui (ᐙᐱᒫᑯᔥᑐᐃ/Wâpimâkuštui, "place of the beluga") is the northernmost Cree village in Quebec, Canada, located at the mouth of the Great Whale River (Grande Rivière de la Baleine) on the coast of Hudson Bay in Nunavik.
 About 906 Cree with about 650 Inuit, living in the neighbouring village of Kuujjuarapik.
 The community is accessible only by air (Kuujjuarapik Airport) and, in late summer, by boat.
 Whapmagoostui is about 250 km north of the nearest Cree village, Chisasibi.

-Although the permanent cohabitation of Inuit and Cree at the mouth of the Great Whale River goes back only 1950, the two nations were rubbing shoulders in the area for a very long time, with the Inuit close to the coast and the Cree more in the interior.
+Although the permanent cohabitation of Inuit and Cree at the mouth of the Great Whale River goes back only 1950, the two nations were in close contact with each other in the area for a very long time, with the Inuit close to the coast and the Cree more in the interior.

 Names

 The village was settles on territory originally named Fort Richmond.
 The settlement's first official name was Poste-de-la-Baleine.

 The name "Whapmagoostui" (ᐙᐱᒫᑯᔥᑐᐃ/Wâpimâkuštui) is Cree for "place of the beluga".